marijnio/vegan-thank-you-notes/README.md

 2. Download the PDF in the size that applies to you since these cards have varying sizes across the globe.
 3. Order a stack of standard business cards with the PDF at an online print shop that serves your area.

 *Make sure check if your print shop has corresponding file specifications for their services.
-The ones in use may be found below, but are quite common.*
+The ones in use are quite common and may be found below.*

 ## Files